Please click for more information about TOOT's three shows to date:

 Directing credits include: On the Wire (Best Production Nomination, Irish Times Theatre Awards), The Secret Princess of Severndroog (Look Left Look Right for GDIF), Home Fires, Our Dancing Feet (Zap Arts & Inroad Prods), & Spin Cycle (Emergency Exit Arts).
 Associate Director with Peut-Être Theatre: The Bug and The Butterfly and The Tin Soldier (Roundhouse, UK & International Tours).

-Stu is a theatre practitioner and composer from London.
+Stu is a theatre practitioner, composer and musician from London.

 Clare is a director, performer and theatre maker.
 She is an associate of One Tenth Human (Sarah Punshon), as a co curator and performer and is touring We’re Stuck!
 2016/17 produced by China Plate.